neurocompnerds/MosaiC-All/README.md

 Requirements:

-1. input directory (where can we find the family.vcf).
+1. input directory (where to find the family.vcf).

 2. sampleID list (one header row and then tab-delimited columns \$BAMdir,\$ProbandID,\$Gender,\$Mother,\$Father).